AIR-C3 Study - Applied Implementation Research for Clean Cooking in Cambodia

 Over 3 billion people use biomass fuels (like wood, charcoal, and coal) for cooking.
 This leads to household air pollution (HAP), which causes about 2.3 million million premature deaths annually from cardiovascular and respiratory diseases, diabetes, kidney disease, cancer, and adverse birth outcomes.
 Attempts to make burning these fuels cleaner have not significantly reduced air pollution, replaced biomass stoves, or shown clear health benefits.
 Focus has now shifted to cleaner cooking solutions, such as liquefied petroleum gas (LPG) and electricity.

 Recent evidence shows that using cleaner fuels can significantly lower exposure to hazardous air pollutants (HAP).
 In our Household Air Pollution Intervention Network (HAPIN) trial across multiple countries, providing households with free LPG stoves and fuel led to nearly full adoption and reduced exposures by over 60%.
 This change increased the percentage of households meeting the World Health Organization (WHO) guideline for fine particulate matter (PM2.5) from 17% to 66%.
 However, the exclusive use of LPG did not last after the trial ended, indicating the need for strategies to ensure ongoing use of clean cooking technologies.
-Additionally, LPG may not be ideal in some areas due to its cost, fuel access challenges, and pollution from burning it, which may limit health and climate benefits.
+Additionally, LPG may not be ideal in some areas due to its cost, fuel access challenges, and pollution from burning it, which may limit health and benefits.
 This study will investigate electric induction cooking as a potentially cleaner and more effective technology on a large scale.
 Our project, Applied Implementation Research for Clean Cooking in Cambodia (AIR-C3), will create and assess strategies to encourage affordable purchase and consistent use of electric induction stoves among low-income households in peri-urban Cambodia through a hybrid type II trial.
 The specific aims are:

 Timeline